Are Energy Drinks Allowed on a Carnivore Diet?

 Feel free to geek out on this article which explains the macros.

 Up your electrolytes

-Lack of energy can also be linked with an electrolyte in balance.
-If you pay more attention to salting your food with high-quality salts like Redmond Real Salt, then you may find your cravings reduce.
+Lack of energy can also be linked with an electrolyte imbalance.
+If you pay more attention to salting your food with high-quality salts like Redmond Real Salt, then you may find your cravings reduced.

 You could also try electrolyte powders like Re-Lyte from Redmond Real Salt.
 They have a sweetener-free version called “RAW.”
 Plus, our readers get a 15% discount on Redmond products using this link or typing “Wild” at checkout.

-The biggest energy drain is a lack of sleep.
+Usually, the most significant energy drain is a lack of sleep.
 A poor night’s sleep has been proven to increase cravings for sugary junk food.
-Sleeping well will make eating well a lot easier, and over time those of us on the carnivore diet have experienced improved sleep.
+Sleeping well will make eating much easier, and over time those of us on the carnivore diet have experienced improved sleep.

 Over the past few years, I have been experimenting with reducing blue light, and it has been of great benefit as my sleep has improved.
 These quick articles will get you up to speed.

 - 7 Reasons Blue Light Blocking Glasses May Help Sleep